 The full torture report is the most comprehensive account of the torture program to date.
-It took more than three years to complete, and is based on the review of millions of CIA and other records, although the CIA refused to let Senate investigators interview its employees.
+It took more than three years to complete, and is based on the review of millions of CIA and other records.

 In December 2014, the SSCI sent the full torture report to several executive branch agencies.
 Then-SSCI Chairman Dianne Feinstein (D-Calif.) asked that the full report be made available within the executive branch to help make sure that the CIA’s detention and torture program is never happens again.